jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 This is no different than any other debt you take on.

-In the event of a default, the best case scenario is that they don't let you take anymore until you pay it back and demonstrate you can handle your debt responsibly.
+In the event of a default, the best case scenario is that they don’t let you take anymore until you pay it back and demonstrate you can handle your debt responsibly.
 The worst case scenario is that you still have to pay it back AND you lose your home or car.

 Be honest with yourself.
 If you know that you don’t have the skillset, resources, or the work ethic to pay back a debt, don’t take it out.
 You may find yourself dealing with even bigger problems had you just remained without.